lauren-alexandra/lauren-alexandra.github.io/_projects/zoonosis-risk.md

 <div class="row" style="margin-top: 20px; margin-bottom: 20px; margin-left: 10px; margin-right: 10px;">
     <img src="/assets/img/zoonosis_risk/YBWA_inlet_daily_surface_water_temperature.png" alt="Yolo Bypass Wildlife Area Inlet Daily Surface Water Temperature" width="80%" height="70%" />
 </div>
-Duration of HPAI infectivity in water is associated with low water temperatures under 17 °C (Brown et al., 2009).
-At the daily average, from late October onward the virus would remain stable in the habitat.
-Twenty days later and thereafter at the daily maximum, the pathogen would likely exhibit its highest infectivity rate.
+Duration of HPAI infectivity in water is associated with low water temperatures between 4-17 °C (Brown et al., 2009).
+At the daily average, from late October onward the virus would likely remain stable in the habitat.
+About 20 days later and thereafter the daily maximum and minimum temperatures would continue to be conducive to a higher infectivity rate than the preceding period.

 Hosts